 Bolt preload is a critical factor in ensuring the stability and integrity of bolted joints.
-It refers to the axial force applied to a bolt when tightening it, which creates a clamping force between the joint components.
-This clamping force is essential for maintaining the joint's integrity by preventing relative motion between the components.
+This clamping force is essential for maintaining the joint's integrity.

 | Material | Yield Strength (MPa) |